Chernihiv Stadium: Description

 Beside its main arena, the football field, the center houses four sports schools and several sports sections.
 There are a boxing hall, a running track, a fitness room (weightlifting/gymnastics), a massage room, an electronic scoreboard, a controlled-access entrance.
 The field has a water sprinkle system and floodlights.
 The center conducts competitions in athletics (track and field), football, boxing, and weightlifting.

 There is a prospective project on reconstructing the center into a sports city "Luchisty" (Radiant) which beside the football stadium (3,000 seats) would include an ice arena (4,000 seats), a fitness-recreational complex (swimming pool, indoor field, and numbers of other sports halls), and a beach club (including a beach stadium, open air fitness rooms and swimming pools, and sauna).
 The sports complex also would include a hotel complex with 175 rooms.

 The stadium houses the Chernihiv boxing club "Ring", sports school "Atlet" specializing in athletics and weightlifting, as well as specialized sports school "Desna" specializing in association football.
-The Yuri Gagarin Stadium offers a good mix of concessions for supporters.
+The Yuri Gagarin Stadium offers a mix of concessions for supporters.
 Be prepared to queue as they are very popular with visitors, but there lack some in terms of facilities in particular, in the van of the gadgets they don't accept credit card but only cash for the moment.
 There are hot food is available from the bbq, and the fryers.
 There are also cold snacks available.